zheweizhang1/Web_Development_Course/class_4_css/readme.md

 ## 5. Notes
-* Homework: Make a website for a company of your choice using bootstrap, be sure to include:
+* Homework : Complete the grid garden game, and submit your answers on a .txt file to blackboard.